5 Day Croatia Itinerary Ideas: Try One Of These Routes

 Zagreb christmas night scenery

-Croatia’s landlocked capital, Zagreb, is the largest city in the country.
-This northern city may not have the coastal charm of Dubrovnik or Split, but it still packs a punch in terms of sightseeing.
+Croatia’s landlocked capital, Zagreb, is the country’s largest city.
+This northern city may not have the coastal charm of Dubrovnik or Split, but it still packs a punch for sightseeing.

-Exploring here means meandering the red roofs and cobbled lanes of the Upper Town (complete with Gothic cathedrals and medieval buildings) and spending time in the Lower Town with its attractive parks, bustling city squares, and interesting museums.
-It’s the perfect jumping-off point to explore the northern portion of Croatia.
+Exploring here means meandering the red roofs and cobbled lanes of the Upper Town (complete with Gothic cathedrals and medieval buildings) and spending time in the Lower Town with its attractive parks, bustling city squares, and fascinating museums.
+It’s the perfect jumping-off point for exploring northern Croatia.

 Dubrovnik

 Dubrovnik is well known these days to fans of Star Wars and Game of Thrones.
 The list of filming locations draws tourists to the Old Town — a walled city with a warren of cobbled streets edged by Baroque palaces and Gothic churches.
-Though it can get busy with tourists during the peak summer months, there are plenty of chances to escape the crowds’ thanks to nearby beaches and the opportunity to hike up Mount Srd.
+Though it can get busy with tourists during the peak summer months, there are plenty of opportunities to escape the crowds, thanks to nearby beaches and the chance to hike up Mount Srd.

 Split